Singular persistent homology with geometrically parallelizable computation

-Distributed computations are commonly used in machine learning by dividing the set into ``slices''.
+We include an example of a specific practical decomposition which can be applied to subsets of a Euclidean space.
+We aim to illustrate both efficiency and feasibility of computing persistent homology of the subset gained from the use of the Mayer-Vietoris algorithm.

 It is most natural to divide multi-parameter data according to projections to subsets in one chosen parameter.
 The general kind of parameter for our purposes is tree-based, with partial order, but more commonly the parameter is a coordinate from the totally ordered real line.
 The set itself is usually a subset of a Euclidean space where the parameter is one of the Euclidean coordinates.
-Distributing the computation, one simplifies the computation by applying the algorithm to slices which are reduced in size.
+Distributing the computation, one simplifies the computation by applying an algorithm to slices which are reduced in size compared to the total data set.

-One assumption that is necessary for the improvement in running times and resource usage is that the data set density is uniform which is common, for example, in graphics data or uniformly sampled data.

-In our case this process will be performed inductively using isomorphic intervals in each real coordinate with overlaps that are at least $\varepsilon$-thick.
-This will guarantee that all slices used in the computation form coverings with Lebesgue numbers at least $\varepsilon$.
-Let us set this up precisely so we can discuss the complexity of the resulting computation in the next section.
+In our case this process will be performed inductively using isometric intervals in each real coordinate with overlaps that are at least $\varepsilon$-thick.
+This will guarantee that all slices used in the computation form coverings with a Lebesgue number at least $\varepsilon$.